monakhova/monakhova.github.io/_pages/join.md

 <div class ="col-sm-8">-->

 <h2 class="category">Prospective PhD students</h2>
 PhD applications are typically due in December.
 If you'd like to work with me, apply directly to the <a href="https://www.cs.cornell.edu/phd/admissions">CS department</a> and mention my name in your application.
-Cornell does PhD admissions via committee, so I look forward to talking to you <b>after</b> you are admitted!
+Cornell does PhD admissions via committee, so <b>please do not email me before submitting your application!</b>

 <p>
 The PhD program is fully funded (check out an estimate of the CS stipends vs. cost of living in Ithaca <a href="https://csstipendrankings.org/">here</a>), but I also recommend all PhD students to apply to graduate fellowships since this will give you more flexibility throughout your PhD.
 For domestic students, the most common fellowships are the <a href="https://www.nsfgrfp.org/">NSF GRFP</a> and the <a href = "https://ndseg.org/">NDSEG</a>.
 For a broader list of fellowships, please see <a href = "https://gradschool.cornell.edu/financial-support/fellowships/">Cornell's page on graduate fellowships</a> and this <a href = "https://github.com/chinasaokolo/csGraduateFellowships">curated list of CS fellowships</a>.  </p>